michaelmatasyants/afisha_yandex/README.md

     DEBUG=<Set to True to see debugging information when developing the site.
 False is the default value>
     ```

+* Put all static files (js, css, images, etc.) in assets and after to collect all static files in static type:
+    ```
+    python3 manage.py collectstatic
+    ```

 * Do a database migration
     ```
     python3 manage.py migrate
     ```

 * Run the server using `manage.py`
     ```
     python3 manage.py runserver
     ```